 We also note that there is currently a lack of alignment between actuals and projections for the Gulf South.
 EPA data also shows that the Gulf South is not warming like other areas of the country and world.
 Winters have gotten warmer, and summers have cooled, and it has gotten wetter with both factors demonstrating long term trends.

 Climate-related risks and opportunities include transition risks and opportunities include changes in policy or regulatory requirements, technology-related requirements, and market changes.
 The risks identified are incorporated into our Enterprise Risk Management process, and we continue to enhance our mitigation measures.
 Opportunities are considered in our strategic and operating plans and in our advocacy and policy initiatives.
-These factors can impact our business, strategy, and financial planning and will be evaluated in greater detail as we conduct our detailed scenario analysis in the years to come.
+These factors can impact our business, strategy, and financial planning.

 The emerging momentum for mass timber in tall buildings exemplifies how innovation in wood products can provide significant opportunities.
 Developers and architects are attracted to the ability to incorporate sustainability and the carbon capture benefits of mass timber, its advantages, and its aesthetic appeal in non-residential and multifamily buildings.
 The recent changes to the International Building Codes allow mass timber to be used to construct buildings that are up to eighteen stories and provide potential for significant growth of mass timber use.
 Other new technologies for products using cellulose or wood fiber also continue to be developed and could increase with incentives that promote their development.
 Policies and incentives that encourage greater use of wood-based products in buildings or in building materials are also expected to increase, including emphasis on green building certification programs.
 Buildings are responsible for 39% of global energy-related carbon emissions, of which 28% are from operational emissions and 11% are from materials and construction (embodied carbon).
 Incentives, such as a transferable tax credit, could be established for use of higher performing products in construction to lower the embodied carbon or CO2 equivalent emissions associated with a cradle-to-grave footprint.
 Federal procurement policies could also prioritize carbon beneficial building materials.
 Wood products are well positioned to benefit from such policies given that they store carbon and have lower embodied carbon emissions, when sourced from sustainably managed forests, relative to other substitute materials.